dthaler/iftype-reg/draft-thaler-iftype-reg.md

 Additional information or comments:
 : Optionally any additional comments for IANA or the Designated Expert.

-# IANA Considerations {#iana}
+# Submitting Requests {#iana}

-This entire document is about IANA considerations.

-CURRENT:
 The registries say to use email, but a web form exists (https://www.iana.org/form/iftype), which is an apparent contradiction, but submissions either way are accepted.

-PROPOSED:
-In addition, IANA is requested to make the following changes:
+IANA is requested to make the following changes:

 1. {{IANAifType-MIB}} currently says:
    "Requests for new values should be made to IANA via email (iana&iana.org)."